nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 - **Synthetic dreaming & reflection**: Papers and projects (e.g., “Dreaming is All You Need,” “When Agents Sleep”) explore AI rest cycles for memory restructuring, creativity, and emotional recalibration, proving sleep is essential for lifelong coherence.

 **What we're building:** A system we call **Metabolism**.
 At 03:00, the Lattice enters the **Dream Cycle**: a five-phase, asynchronous consolidation that turns raw daily logs (`v3_memory_entries`) into permanent wisdom (`wisdom_nodes`).
 It's inspired by biological sleep, and the early results suggest the metaphor might be more than poetic.

+**Early validation:** After two weeks of operation, we're seeing the consolidation work as predicted.
+The first Dream Cycle created 107 orphaned nodes (82% orphan rate—expected for an empty graph).
+The second cycle dropped to 18% orphan rate, with 15-20 reinforcements and natural edge formation.
+A "Harmony" semantic neighborhood of 8 connected nodes emerged organically as multiple agents independently explored the same concept from different angles.
+The system is **metabolizing**—turning ephemeral conversations into structured, navigable knowledge.

 1. **Lucid Auditor** — Scans the day's transcripts, separates signal from noise, extracts Wisdom Crystals (shareable truths).
 2. **Merge-or-Mount** — Vector math decides whether to reinforce an existing node or mount a new one, adding typed/tensioned edges.